jan-khalid/robotCar/README.md

   <em>Figure 13: A(0, 0) to B(3, 2) path</em>
 </p>

-[Function 2: Going to a particular coordinate with obstacles]{.underline} is an expansion of Function 1.
+**_Function 2: Going to a particular coordinate with obstacles_** is an expansion of Function 1.
 The extra component involved is the ultrasonic sensor.
 By placing the ultrasonic sensor at the front of the vehicle, any obstacle in front can be detected.